 Keep your car well maintained

 If your oil filter gets clogged up, your spark plugs get too dirty, or your exhaust develops a leak, all these things can mean you use more petrol.
 Keep your car well serviced, and it will help to keep petrol usage low.

 A lot of people use their car boots like dustbins.
 They carry around lots of useless, redundant rubbish, some of which are quite weighty.
 The lighter the load your car carries, the less fuel it will use.
 Also, take off things like roof racks that are not in use.
 The more drag such objects create, the more fuel gets used to move the vehicle through the air.

 When it’s hot, it is very tempting to run the aircon all the time.
 Don’t do it.
 When you get into your car, open all the windows and let the warm air out.
 Keep them open for the first few minutes and air the car.
 Then close them and switch the aircon on until its cool.
 Then switch it off.
 Only put it back on again for a few minutes at a time as and when necessary.

 Never use the aircon when your car windows are open.
 You’re only making the aircon work harder because warm air is coming in.

 It all adds up

-Looked at in its own, petrol savings might not amount to a lot of money, but you'll be surprised how it accumulates over 12 months.
+Looked at on its own, petrol savings might not amount to a lot of money, but you’ll be surprised how it accumulates over 12 months.
 If you can save a few cents here and there, it soon begins to look worthwhile.
 We recommend compiling the petrol management tips in this post with some of the additional tips on the Wonga blog to help you reduce your spending and before you know it, you’ll be making significant savings across many facets of your daily life.